percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

     - Port number: 61035

 	**Note:** The port numbers are the defaults, but can changed if already in use.
-    However, changing the port numbers requires that you also update these in the associated scripts.
     See the Troubleshooting section in the end.

 	2.2.
-Click on the "Show Command Line" to see how to start the STLINK GDB server.
+Click the **Show Command Line** button.

     ![DebugConfig3](img/debug_conf_3.png)